Video : Ms. Nguyen Thanh Binh gives the latest update on storm number 3. (Source: Fanpage of the Department of Hydrometeorology)

 Extreme rainfall can cause flooding in low-lying areas and is particularly likely to cause flash floods and serious landslides in mountainous areas.

 Ms. Nguyen Thanh Binh also noted that landslides do not only occur during the heaviest rains.
-Even after the storm has passed, the rain continues, although not too intense, but the risk of flash floods and landslides remains high.
+Even after the storm has passed, the rain continues, although not as intense, but the risk of flash floods and landslides remains high.
 In many cases, the rain has subsided but landslides still occur seriously.

 Nguyen Hue - Vtcnews.vn